(first posted 11/16/2011)

 Once in Jersey, things were a bit better.
 Most of the stopped cars had coasted off into the shoulders of the freeway.
 And there were now a few other old cars and trucks on the road: a 1960s Dodge pickup, a 1968 Chevy, a W123 Mercedes, a couple of old Mack dump trucks, a vintage Freightliner.
 The number of pre-transistorized ignition cars or non-electronically controlled diesel engine trucks left was mighty few indeed.
 It reminded Pete of the sixties and early seventies, when he traveled out West on the brand new interstates: traffic was so light then, minutes would go by before another car came along.

-For the first time since 3:17, Pete relaxed, just a hair.
-A flash of light in the rear view mirror caught his eye.
+For the first time since 3:17, Pete felt the adrenaline rush subside, just a hair.
+A huge flash of light in the rear view mirror caught his eye.
 Another car?
-The whole mirror was now filled with golden light, and the interior of the Galaxie was illuminated.
-He looked at all the sleeping faces, family and strangers.
-As quickly as it appeared, the light was gone again.
+The whole mirror was now filled with golden light, and the interior of the Galaxie was fully illuminated.
+He looked at all the sleeping faces in the Galaxie, family and three strangers.
+And as quickly as it appeared, the light was gone again.
 And the Ford kept hammering along.